Learn something new every day More Info... by email

 This process has a huge number of real world applications.
 Deconvolution is widely used as a method of correcting optical images to account for magnification distortion.
 When a lens magnifies an image, the image isn’t magnified evenly across the entire field.
 Even in high-end microscopes and telescopes, there is a very small amount of distortion.
 When an image is heavily magnified, either by looking at a very small or a very distant object, the distortion can radically affect the image.
 By applying an opposing convolution to the image, a much truer version is created.

 This same technique is used in several other audio and visual fields to improve the signal strength and create more real recordings.
 In seismology, a signal is distorted by distance, medium and reflections of itself.
 All of these convolutions amount to a nearly useless signal.
-By using deconvolution to move backwards through all of the distortions, scientists can learn more about what is happening at the point of the signal’s origin and what sorts of things exist between signal transmission and receiving.
+By using deconvolution to move backward through all of the distortions, scientists can learn more about what is happening at the point of the signal’s origin and what sorts of things exist between signal transmission and receiving.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!